luckson1/digifarm/README.md

 This is an online fresh food marketplace.
 To buy or sell on the platform, a user must first sign up.

+You can view the hosted web app here: https://digifarm.vercel.app/

 ![Onboarding form](form.png)

 They will then be able to make a purchase and access the dashboard.

 ![Dashboard](dashboard.png)
 ## Getting Started